artsy/atomic-store/README.md

 ## Todos

 - Akka Clustering support for failover.
-- Support for configurable serialization.
+- Document support for configurable serialization.
+- Testing of complicated random flows of events, validations, and timeouts.

 ## Changelog